Ph.D. in Hispanic Languages and Literatures

 University of Seville, Seville, Spain 1979

-She is an awarding-winning educator and has received several teaching and service awards from universities and professional organizations.
+Sheri is an awarding-winning educator and has received various teaching and service awards from universities and professional societies.
+The Marlin Harris Lifetime Achievement Award was bestowed on her by the Alabama World Languages Association in 2023.
+Sigma Delta Pi (National Collegiate Hispanic Honor Society) conferred on her its highest honor, La Orden de Don Quijote, in 2022.
 In 2009, Long was honored with the prestigious Steiner Award for Leadership in Foreign Language Education from the American Council on the Teaching of Foreign Languages.
 For more information, see Honors.

-Sheri Spaine Long writes on a wide range of topics in Spanish language and literature, leadership development and language learning, as well as language pedagogy.
-Long’s publications include co-authored college textbooks and numerous articles, book chapters, essays, notes, and reviews.
+Sheri Spaine Long writes on a wide range of topics in Spanish language and literature, leadership development and language learning, as well as language pedagogy and the profession.
+Long’s publications include co-authored college textbooks as well as articles, book chapters, essays, notes, and reviews.

 She has developed instructional materials for Standards-based Spanish instruction that promote intercultural literacy at the introductory and intermediate levels.
-Recently she has co-authored textbooks that are simultaneously book-based and platform-based with Cengage Learning.
+She has co-authored textbooks that are simultaneously book-based and platform-based with Cengage Learning.
 Among these titles is Nexos.
-Introductory Spanish that has been released in its 4th edition and is widely adopted at colleges and universities in the United States.
-Long’s other titles with Cengage include Cuadros, Alianzas, and Pueblos.
+Introductory Spanish (4th edition, 2017) that was adopted at more than 100 colleges and universities in the United States.

 At the United States Air Force Academy, Long began her research focused on the integration of language learning and leadership studies.
 Collaborating with the USAFA Center for the Scholarship on Teaching and Learning, she had the leading role in two sponsored-research projects on leadership and languages.
 Project outcomes, as well as subsequent studies and papers, appear in Dimension, Cuadernos de ALDEEU, The Scholarship and Teaching on Languages for Specific Purposes, and The Language Educator.

-Since Long’s initial leadership appointments to chairperson and editor, she has published articles on curricular trends, the humanities, and scholarly publication.
+Since Long’s appointments to chairperson, editor, and executive director, she has published articles on curricular trends, the humanities, and scholarly publication.
 They have appeared in Association of Departments of Foreign Languages Bulletin.
 A subsidiary of the Modern Language Association, The Journal of Scholarly Publishing, and the NECTFL Review.
 For a list of works, see Publications.

-Sheri Spaine Long is currently serving on the seventeen-member Board of Directors of the American Association of Teachers of Spanish and Portuguese.
+In 2024, Sheri completes her fourteen-year stint on the seventeen-member Board of Directors of the American Association of Teachers of Spanish and Portuguese.
+She served on the Board of Directors for the Joint National Committee for Languages-National Council for Languages and International Studies (JNCL-NCLIS) from 2018-2023.
 Long was elected to and served on the fifteen-member Board of Directors of the American Council on the Teaching of Foreign Languages and on the Board of Directors of the Southern Conference on the Teaching of Foreign Languages.
 In 2007, The College Board named her to the six-person panel as a World Languages Best Practices Commission Member for Spanish Literature.
 In 2015, she was elected to the Executive Committee on The Teaching of Languages (renamed Forum) of the Modern Language Association.
 She is a founding member of the International Symposium on Languages for Specific Purposes and participates on its External Advisory Committee.
 From 2006-2009, she served as Editor-in-Chief of Foreign Language Annals, the research journal of American Council on the Teaching of Foreign Languages.
-In 2010, she began serving as the Editor of Hispania.
+From 2010-2018, she served as the Editor of Hispania.
 For more information, see Editorial Experience.